-All published papers from January 1995 to October 2022, on intractable/refractory constipation, in correspondence with the release of the CONSORT statement to the current date, were included.
+All published papers from January 1995 to October 2022, on intractable/refractory constipation, in correspondence with the release of the Consolidated Standards of Reporting Trials statement to the current date, were included.

-Type of participants: Patients with therapy resistant constipation, between 4-18 years of age of drugs or no intervention
+Type of participants: Patients with therapy-resistant constipation, between 4 and 18 years of age.

-Types of interventions: Studies that included and compared any form of intervention and dosage
+Types of interventions: Studies that included and compared any form of intervention and dosage of drugs or no intervention.

-Types of outcomes: Any outcome measures
+Types of outcomes: Any outcome measures.